sawers-rellan-labs/targseq/docs/Plot_introgresion_on_phylogeny.md

 8.  **Heatmap Integration**: The gheatmap function allows easy addition of heatmaps alongside trees.

+## 12. Understanding the Key Functions

+Let’s briefly review the key functions from our package that were used in this workflow:

+### 1. Variant Detection Function

+The `get_variant_gt()` function identifies variant positions in DNA sequences by: - Scanning for specific sequence patterns around known variant sites - Extracting the nucleotide at the variant position - Converting the calls to a standardized format (REF/ALT)

+### 2. Tree Rotation Function

+The `pivot_on()` function rotates a phylogenetic tree to position a specific taxon at the top by: - Finding the node corresponding to the specified taxon - Re-rooting the tree at that node with a branch length of 0 - Preserving the original tree topology and branch lengths

+### 3. Tree Visualization Function

+The `create_variant_heatmap_tree()` function creates publication-quality tree visualizations by: - Building a basic tree using ggtree - Adding a heatmap showing variant states for each taxon - Customizing the appearance with consistent formatting - Supporting additional data layers (like ancestry information)

-## 11. Conclusion
+## 13. Conclusion

-This tutorial demonstrated how to use ggtree to create advanced visualizations of phylogenetic trees with variant and ancestry information.
+This tutorial demonstrated how to use our specialized functions with the ggtree package to create advanced visualizations of phylogenetic trees with variant and ancestry information.
 We created:

 1. Full tree visualizations with nucleotide and REF/ALT variant coding

 2. Subset analyses focusing on donor taxa plus the B73 reference

-3. Multiple tree layouts (rectangular and circular)
-4. Integrated heatmaps for variant visualization
+3. Integrated heatmaps for variant visualization

-These ggtree-based visualizations are more flexible and publication-ready compared to the base R plotting methods used previously.
+These visualizations help reveal patterns of ancestry and genetic variation that would be difficult to detect through other means.

-## 12. Troubleshooting Tips
+## 14. Troubleshooting Tips

 - **Missing data issues**: Use the `%<+%` operator from ggtree to properly map data to the tree tips.